wengxiankok/equiteq/README.md

 # Firestarter
-Firestarter is a WordPress stack and folder structure that is optimised for modern development tools and best practices.
+Firestarter is a WordPress stack and folder structure that is optimised for build tools and best practices.

-Together with the [Forefather](https://git.forefront.com.my/websites/forefather) development server, Firestarter allows you to quickly start up new WordPress based projects with minimal effort and zero configuration.
+Together with the [Forefather](https://git.forefront.com.my/websites/forefather) development server, Firestarter allows you to quickly set up new WordPress based projects with minimal effort and zero configuration.

 ## Features